India Association of Kansas City By-Laws

 Article I – Purpose

-The corporation is a charitable organization with the primary goal of promoting the cultural, educational, and social heritage of the people of Asian Indian origin in Kansas City.
+The India Association of Kansas City will be a non-profit and charitable organization with the primary goal of promoting the cultural, educational, and social heritage of the people of Asian Indian origin in the greater Kansas City area.
 The Corporation shall have all such powers as are now or as may hereafter be granted by the state of Kansas.
+The organization shall not organize and participate in any political and/or religious activities.

 Article II – Name, Seal and Offices